djccarew/watson-dojo-pm-tester/README.md

   ![Terms & conditions][1]

-  Define a name for your organization
+  Define a name for your organization.

   ![Organization name][2]